dcunited001/dcunited001.github.io/_graphics-drafts/algebraic-pop-locking.md

           necessarily/ordinarily/usually exact, especially if the
           solution requires learning weights to the problem

+### Martial Arts Styles Usually Incorporate Energy Minimization/Conservation/Focus

+- fighting style in martial arts, as it relates to the minimization of energy.
+  - when and how does the aesthetic of the minimization of energy present itself in a fighting style?
+- here, i mean physical energy minimization

+### With Poplocking/Dancing, The More Physical Energy, The More Expressive You Can Be

+- expression in poplocking requires high dirichlet energy to distort the body for more dense articulation of motion
+  - this requires more motion, thus more physical energy

+### (Inefficiencies in Relearning)

 - an inefficiancy arises when the human mind must relearn patterns of motion (or some abstract behavior/expression)
   - this is bc the mind is finding the structure for some analytical